blakewatson/htmlforpeople/src/01-zero-to-internet-your-first-website.md

 I’m going to let you in on a little secret—websites are just files with text in them.
 They don’t require fancy, expensive software to create.
 You can literally make a website with Notepad.
 In fact, that’s what we are going to do right now.

 {% aside 'Note' %}
   While it’s totally possible to make a website on a phone or tablet, it’s much more common to do it on a computer.
-So that’s what we’re going to for this tutorial.
+So that’s what we’re going to in this book.
 That said, what you’ll learn will still apply to other contexts.
 One beautiful thing about the web is that there are so many ways to create on it.
 {% endaside %}

 ## Step 1.
 Create a folder on your computer